Teaching

 Transcultural Studies (Fall)

 The picture of agents making a move and others a counter move, so that the outcome is not random chaos but that still no one has complete control, the metaphor of society or culture as some kind of game, framing social interactions as a game, asks to be taken seriously.
-Thus, this class includes a group project of designing a gaming simulation about leisure policies and nation-branding, such as a card game about tourism and taxes or temples and commodification.
+Thus, this class includes a group project of designing a gaming simulation about a social or cultural conflict of the participants’ choosing, such as a card game about tourism and taxes or a role-play about climate change denial.